engineer0x47/img2ico/README.md

 The default settings will create an icon using images found in the selected directory.
-The maximum size for path variables is 192 characters The maximum size for name variables is 64 characters The maximum size for icons is intended to be 256 by 256, and 32bpp.
+The maximum size for path variables is 192 characters The maximum size for name variables is 64 characters The maximum size for icons is to be 256 by 256, and 32bpp.

 ___________________________________________________________________________________________